Hugo Eckener: Bibliography

 Eckener wrote or contributed to 24 publications, including two books in English:

 Eckener, Hugo: Count Zeppelin.
 The Man and his Work.
 London: Massie Publishing Company, Ltd. 1938.

 Eckener, Hugo: My Zeppelins.
 London: Putnam 1958.

 In popular culture

 Eckener features as a character in the 2004 short story "The Eckener Alternative" by James L. Cambias, the 2012 novel Flight from Berlin by David John, and in the novels Vango: Between Sky and Earth (2010) and "A Prince Without Kingdom" (2011) by Timothée de Fombelle.
 Eckener also appears as a character in the 2018 novel 'Beneath Gray Skies', by Hugh Ashton.

+Eckener features as a character in the crime novel, The Good Nazi, by Samir Machado de Machado, translated into English in 2025.